Privacy Policy.

 When you browse our website or contact us electronically, we may record: geographical tagging, cookies, and statistical data.

-We may collect sensitive information from you or about you where there is a legal requirement to do so, or where we are otherwise permitted by law.
+We may collect sensitive information from you or about you where there is a legal requirement to do so, or where we are otherwise required or permitted by law.
 In all other situations, we will specifically seek your consent.

 If you provide that information that we do not solicit, we will, within a reasonable period after receiving the information, determine whether or not we could have collected the information under the APP.
 If we determine that we could not have collected such information under APP and the information is not a Commonwealth Government identifier, then we will as soon as practicable either destroy the information or otherwise ensure it is de-identified, provided that it is lawful to do so.
 Otherwise, we will hold, use and disclose such information in accordance with this policy.